Forms for Undergraduate Financial Aid

 Second, the Yale Student logs into the Federal Student Loan Request Form with their NetID and password to complete, sign, and submit the form electronically.

 Once your loan has been processed, Federal Student Aid we email instructions for completing the online master promissory note (MPN).
-New borrowers will also receive instructions from Federal Student Aid for completing the required online entrance interview.
-The Master Promissory Note and Entrance Counseling only needs to be completed once for undergraduate Federal Student Loan borrowers.
+New borrowers will also receive instructions from Federal Student Aid for completing the required online entrance counseling.
+Federal Student Loan borrowers only need to complete the Master Promissory Note and Loan Entrance Counseling once.

 What it is: